stkprog/music-manager/notes.md

     stdscr.insch(" ", color)
 ```

+### pads
+* fixed window that is seen, content inside "moves"
+* test strings always seemed to be cut off by atleast one character on the left side

 ## local file management
 * save both of the following on any change, for safety?
 ### bucketlist albums